Nurckye/nurckye/README.md

 Hi.
 I'm Radu.
-I'm a Software Engineer from Bucharest, Romania. 🇷🇴
+I'm a Software Engineer living in Paris.

 <!--
 **Nurckye/nurckye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.